 Your thesis topic must be one for which the School can provide academic supervision.

 An application for the Law Honours pathway must include:

 - The proposed title (up to 20 words)

 - A summary of the proposed research, including proposed methodologies and methods (up to 400 words).

-An information session will be held towards the end of Semester 2 each year for students who are interested in the LLB Honours pathway.
+An information session will be held towards the end of Semester 2 each year for students who are interested in the Law Honours program.